Battle of Nsamankow: The battle

 On the night of the 20th, still without having joined forces with the other three groups, MacCarthy's force camped by a tributary of the Pra River.
 The next day, at around 2pm, they encountered a large enemy force of around ten thousand men; believing that the Ashanti army contained several disaffected groups whose chiefs were willing to defect, MacCarthy instructed the band to play God Save the King loudly.
 The Ashanti responded by approaching closer, beating war drums, and his beliefs were swiftly dispelled.

 Fighting started shortly thereafter; the two sides were separated by a 60 ft-wide stream, which the Ashanti attempted to cross by felling trees for bridges.
 The British opened fire on the Ashanti troops who tried to cross the exposed tree trunks.

 However, the British forces were lightly supplied; the bearers bringing the supplies up in the rear, which included most of the gunpowder and ammunition, mostly fled after hearing the firing in the distance and encountering deserters straggling back.
 Four cases of supplies arrived; the first was opened and the shot inside was distributed, but the other three were found to contain only macaroni.
 As the British ran out of ammunition, the Ashanti advanced across the river.
 Most of the Fante militia fled, and the British who stood and fought were overwhelmed in hand-to-hand combat.

 MacCarthy, along with the ensign and his secretary, attempted to fall back; he was wounded by gunfire, however, and killed himself rather than be taken prisoner.
 MacCarthy's gold-rimmed skull was later used as a drinking-cup by the Ashanti rulers.

 Ensign Wetherell was killed whilst trying to defend MacCarthy's body and Williams taken prisoner.
 On his return, he related that he had only survived through being recognised by an Ashanti chief for whom he had done a small favour, and was spared; he was held prisoner for several months, locked in a dwelling which he shared with the severed heads of MacCarthy and Wetherell, kept as trophies of war.

 Aftermath

 Some weeks after the battle, a larger British force made up of White and Native troops came to a standstill with the same Ashanti army that defeated McCarthy's force.
 Casualties on the British side included 176 dead and 677 men wounded.
-After the battle, the British army along with their regular troops withdrew back the coast.
+After the battle, the British army along with their regular troops withdrew back to the coast.